 7. Amount charged for the rental agreement;

-8. Method of calculation of the rental amount charged which includes mileage charges and number of days used; and
+8. Method of calculation of the rental amount charged that includes mileage charges and number of days used; and

 9. Identification of the person renting the vehicle.

 (2) Lease records.
-A holder of a U-drive-it permit who leases vehicles shall retain a copy of the leasing agreement and other information as required by this subsection.
+A holder of a U-drive-it permit who leases a vehicle shall retain a copy of the leasing agreement and other information required by this subsection.